MIRACLE-Center/CTSpine1K/README.md

+# Update 6/11/2021
+We upload the patients' ids in id.csv for COLONOG dataset and HNSCC-3DCT-RT dataset and delete the dicom2nii.py file.
+We also upload the original CT images to [Baiduyun](https://pan.baidu.com/s/12_HKeYtKnTyUkGXs8mpIQQ) (password：send email to dengy066@gmail.com)

 # Introduction for the CTSpine1K dataset
 To advance the research in spinal image analysis, we hereby present a large-scale and comprehensive dataset: CTSpine1K.
 To build a comprehensive spine dataset that replicates practical appearance variations, we curate CTSpine1K from the following four open sources, totalling 1,005 CT volumes (over 500,000 labeled slices and over 11,000 vertebrae) of diverse appearance variations.